-Call me a sucker for punishment, but I really enjoy these somewhat haphazard cooking experiences, and hopefully the kids do too!
-I am a BIG believer that getting kids into the kitchen from an early age helps them with making good food choices, to try new foods, and makes them excited about preparing their own food, which are all positive things.
+One thing I try to do ever so often is teach a cooking class at my daughters school.
+I really enjoy these somewhat haphazard cooking experiences, and hopefully the kids do too!
+I am a big believer that getting kids into the kitchen from an early age helps them with making good food choices, to try new foods, and makes them excited about preparing their own food, which are all positive things.

 These skills from my limited experience seem to be especially important for this young 3-5 years age group.
 Any one who has a toddler or pre schooler may have experienced the joys of a fussy eater, I know I have.

-This is one of the reasons that I really encourage parents to NOT eliminate foods/ food groups from their child’s diet unless there is a really valid medical reason to do so.
+This is one of the reasons that I really encourage parents to not eliminate foods/ food groups from their child’s diet unless there is a really valid medical reason to do so.
 In our case we had to, but it had consequences.

-I will be honest, I have moments where I find myself serving ‘easy’, ‘safe’ dinners that I know won’t result in an argument, because I am too damn tired to deal with it.
+I will be honest, I have moments where I find myself serving ‘easy’, ‘safe’ dinners that I know won’t result in an argument, because I am too tired to deal with it.
 And that is ok, we would not be human if we didn’t.
 Where I have to catch myself is that this does not become every night.

 So what do you do?
-Obviously each child is unique, and each family has its own limitations, but some meal time guidelines I find really help me are…..
+Obviously each child is unique, and each family has its own limitations, but some meal time guidelines I find really help are…

-- I make sure there is one thing on the plate they do like (this may be pasta, brown rice etc)
+- make sure there is one thing on the plate they do like (this may be pasta, brown rice etc)

 - also make sure there is some sort of protein (this could be an egg, some fish, chicken, nuts etc) as well

 - I do NOT believe in you must eat everything on your plate, but I DO believe in you must have a little of everything on your plate.

-- I only introduce one new food at a time.
+- only introduce one new food at a time.
 If you present a dinner that is all new foods, things can get ugly.

-- You need to make the experience ‘safe’…. with just a little ‘challenge’.
+- you need to make the experience ‘safe’…. with just a little ‘challenge’.

-- Dinner is dinner.
+- dinner is dinner.
 Do not cook something else if they don’t eat it, and do not let them snack after dinner if they don’t eat it.

 Eating with them at meal times (when ever possible) is also critical.
 They learn by example, how can we expect them to eat foods that we are not eating too.